-I’ve heard about waterproof cycling socks for a few years, but I had never tried them until this season.
-I am a 100% convert to them for winter riding.
+I’ve heard about waterproof cycling socks for a few years, but I’d never tried them until this season.
+I am a 100% convert.
+Waterproof socks are a must-have addition to any cold, wet-weather cycling kit.

-Like the winter shoes or over booties, waterproof socks are no guarantee for 100% dry feet while riding, but they are the best solution I’ve found.
+Like the winter shoes or over booties, waterproof socks are no guarantee for 100% dry feet while riding, but they do a great job of keeping your feet warm, regardless.
+They are the best solution to warm, dry feet I’ve found.
 In fact, I rarely use overboots anymore.
-I simply wear waterproof socks with my regular cycling shoes, even when it’s dry because they do a great job of sealing out wind and cold, too.
+I simply wear waterproof socks with my regular cycling shoes, even when it’s dry, because they do a great job of sealing out wind and cold, too.

 Showers Pass Waterproof Cycling Socks